gioblu/PJON/specification/PJON-known-protocols-list.md

 - SFSP (Secure Frame Separation Protocol) specification: [SFSP v1.0](/specification/SFSP-frame-separation-specification-v1.0.md)

 ### Known protocols
-This is the known protocols port identification list.
-If you have developed or have ported a protocol on top of PJON Feel free to open an [issue](https://github.com/gioblu/PJON/issues) to obtain a known protocol identification and add it here:
+This is the known protocols port identification list:

 | Port ID | Constant name               | Description/Link                    |
 | ------- | --------------------------- | ----------------------------------- |
 | `0`     | `PJON_BROADCAST`            | All ports are considered acceptable |
 | `1`     | `PJON_DYNAMIC_ADDRESSING`   | PJON [dynamic addressing](/specification/PJON-dynamic-addressing-specification-v2.0.md) |
 | `100`   | `MODULE_INTERFACE`          | [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) automation protocol   |

+If you have developed or have ported a protocol or network service on top of PJON feel free to open an [issue](https://github.com/gioblu/PJON/issues) to obtain a known protocol identification.